Our Vol. 28 staff editor application is currently closed.

 Interested students can apply at the beginnings of the fall and spring semesters, as well as through the summer write-on.
 The Journal requires editors to pay annual dues.
 Details on deadlines will be made available.
+The application is below.

 |Staff Training.
 We host a mandatory staff training for all staff editors, to include all aspects of editing such as bluebooking and MOUSing.
 This is typically about an hour and a half to two hours.